hashicorp/consul/website/source/docs/faq.html.markdown

 See the [Atlas integration guide](/docs/guides/atlas.html) for more details.

-# Q: Does Consul rely on UDP Broadcast or Multicast?
+## Q: Does Consul rely on UDP Broadcast or Multicast?

-Consul uses the [Serf](https://serfdom.io) gossip protocol, which only uses UDP unicast.
+Consul uses the [Serf](https://serfdom.io) gossip protocol which relies on TCP and UDP unicast.
 Broadcast and Multicast are rarely available in a multi-tenant or cloud network environment.
 For that reason, Consul and Serf were both designed to avoid any dependence on those capabilities.